-Sometimes, perhaps at all the times, challenges bring massive opportunities at your doorstep.
+Sometimes, perhaps at all times, challenges bring massive opportunities to your doorstep.
 The bigger the challenge, the larger the number of opportunities.

 We faced such a challenge in the early days of UNIBIC when productivity was at an all-time low.
 It caused so much frustration that we often wondered how large companies with a much bigger workforce managed such inefficiencies!

 We rolled out an Enterprise Resource Planning (ERP) platform in 2012 to manage everyday business processes and automate back-office functions.
 We hoped the platform would help address our productivity issues.
 Our investors were new to the brand, but they trusted the brand implicitly, we’re committed to our cause and gave full support to all our initiatives, the technological ones as well.

 To hold the trust of our investors, we had to address the challenges on the ground, especially the workforce-related inefficiencies.
 The first thing that we did was to put a full stop to misguided practices.

 Next, we engaged an energetic, calm and impactful startup which was trying to solve one of the biggest challenges that every FMCG company in India faces – people efficiency.
 This startup is Bizom, and we started working with them in 2015.

 We implemented the Bizom platform and soon started calling it SACH internally.
 It was around the time when mobile networks and connectivity were from 2G to 3G, and on-the-go internet access was becoming easy.

 First, we gave devices to the teams and did not compel them to invest personally and therefore avoid any discontent from the workforce.
 We quickly realised that it wasn’t working.
 People didn’t value the devices or the initiative.